realworldocaml/book/book/maps-and-hashtables/README.md

-The comparator witness matters because some of the operations on maps and sets, in particular those that combine multiple maps or sets together, depend for their correctness on the fact that the data structures being combined use the same comparison function.
+The comparator witness matters because some of the operations on maps and sets, in particular those that combine multiple maps or sets together, depend for their correctness on the fact that both objects being combined are ordered according to the same total order, which in turn is determined by the comparison function.

 Consider, for example, `Map.symmetric_diff`, which computes the difference between two maps.